Terms and conditions of admissions to the AGH Doctoral School for the academic year 2021/2022

 1. Admissions to the AGH Doctoral School hereinafter referred to as the School, are open twice a year, in two periods: summer period (main admissions) and winter period (extra admissions).

-4. The detailed School Admissions Calendars for the admissions periods mentioned in (2) and (3) are announced by the Director of the School, not later than two weeks prior to the planned admissions period starting date.
+4. The detailed School Admissions Calendar for the admissions periods mentioned in (2) and (3) will be announced by the Director of the AGH Doctoral School, not later than two weeks prior to the planned admissions period starting date.

-5. The extra admissions shall take place only if funding for the studies in the School is secured from a source other than the subsidy of the Ministry of Science and Higher Education (MNiSW).
+5. The extra admissions will take place only if funding for the studies provided by the School is secured from a source other than the subsidy granted by the Ministry of Science and Higher Education (MNiSW).

 6. Admissions to the School are awarded on a competitive basis.

-8. The School’s admission limits and the list of disciplines available to applicants are announced by the Vice-Rector for Science, subject to consultation with the units submitting research topics.
+8. Admission limits and the list of disciplines available to applicants are announced by the Vice-Rector for Science, subject to consultation with the units submitting research topics.

 9. Admission limits, mentioned in (8) are set separately for studies funded from the subsidy and other sources in every discipline within the units.

-10. Funding from sources other than the subsidy must secure a scholarship for candidates in an amount at least as high as specified in Section 209 of the Higher Education and Science Law Act of 20 July 2018 (Dz.
-U. [Journal of Laws] from 2018, item 1668, as amended), hereinafter referred to as the Act, for four years.
+10. Funding from sources other than the subsidy must secure a scholarship for candidates in an amount equal to or higher than the amount set out in Art.
+209 of the Higher Education and Science Law Act of 20 July 2018, hereinafter referred to as the Act, for a minimum period of three years.

-1. Research topics can be submitted by persons authorized to exercise scientific supervision over candidates’ work toward a doctoral dissertation in accordance with the provisions of Section 190 of the Act.
+1. Research topics can be submitted by persons authorized to provide scientific supervision over candidates’ work towards a doctoral dissertation in accordance with the provisions of Art.
+190 of the Act.

-2. Research topics shall be submitted subject to the approval of the head of the unit in which doctorate will be undertaken.
-By issuing the approval, the head of the unit acknowledges that the unit has sufficient resources required for the successful delivery of the doctoral dissertation.
+2. Research topics shall be submitted subject to approval from the head of the unit in which doctorate will be undertaken.
+By granting the approval, the head of the unit acknowledges that the unit has sufficient resources required for the implementation of the research project to be undertaken.

 a) title of the research topic in Polish and English,

-b) academic title and/or degree and full name(s) of supervisor(s),
+b) academic title and/or degree and full name(s) of the supervisor(s),

 d) name of the scientific discipline(s) (including the leading discipline), in which the research topic will be undertaken,